CPJKU/audio_sheet_retrieval/README.md

 python run_train.py --model models/mutopia_ccal_cont.py --data mutopia --train_split <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml --config exp_configs/mutopia_full_aug.yaml
 ```
 This command trains a model on the all-split (containing pieces of all different composers)
-in the full data augmentation setting.<br>
+in the full data augmentation setting (sheet music and audio augmentation).<br>
-Once this is done there is one final step missing.
+Once this is done there is a final step missing.
 As the CCA-Projection-Layer is based on the internal statistics of the training batches
 we fine tune it with a very large batch (here 25000 samples) to push the model
 to its best performance:
 ```
 python refine_cca.py --n_train 25000 --model models/mutopia_ccal_cont.py --data mutopia --train_split <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml --config exp_configs/mutopia_full_aug.yaml
 ```
-Once this is done you should end up with fairly well performing
-mutimodal audio-sheet music encoders.
+After this step you should end up with fairly well performing mutimodal audio-sheet music encoders.

 Evaluation (Snippet / Excerpt Retrieval)
 ----------------------------------------
-The code structure of the evaluation part of the repository is in line with the training
+The code structure of the evaluation part of the repository is in line with the training functionality.
-function.
-So in order to evaluate all models of a certain split you can either call:
+To evaluate all models of a certain split at once simply call:
 ```
 ./eval_models.sh cuda0 models/mutopia_ccal_cont_rsz.py <path-to-sheet-manger>/sheet_manager/sheet_manager/splits/all_split.yaml
 # $1 ... the device to evaluate on